 The street ends at Kuracyjny Skwer (Health Square) surrounded by three magnificent buildings: the Dom Zdrojowy (Spa Salon) now part of the Hotel Sheraton, The Balneotherapy Center and the Historic Lighthouse.
 At the top of the square you’ll find Europe’s longest Pier, where many events take place.
 To the left lies one of Sopot’s landmarks: the Sofitel Grand Sopot hotel.
 The beach is long and wide, perfect to walk.
 We spent some time on the beach and walked around the leafy neighborhoods adjacent to the coast.
 You get to see lovely trees and gorgeous wooden houses.
 Since there are several trains a day there is no need to rush.
 You can take your time, sip some coffee, walk about, lie on the white sand and relax till pretty late.

-The other place near Gdansk not to be missed is Malbork Castle: the world’s largest medieval castle.
+Another place on the ‘best day trips from Gdansk’ route is Malbork Castle: the world’s largest medieval castle.
 It is an Ordensburg Castle and Fortress dedicated to Mary, Mother of Jesus.
 Just like Torun, the Teutonic Order built it in 13Th Century.
 The castle was expanded through the years to accommodate the growing number of Knights.
 Therefore, many layers of defensive walls can be seen.
 The castle is ideally located next to the River Nogat, providing an easy access for the trading ships coming from the Baltic Sea or the Vistula River.
 It served as one of the Polish Royal Residences for years and is now a museum open to the public.

 It is also pretty easy to reach Malbork from Gdansk.
 The train departs from the same station (Gdańsk Główny) and takes 30 minutes (60 minutes by a cheaper regional train).
 Be sure to grab a window seat; the journey through green fields is really nice.
 After arriving to the beautiful Malbork Train Station we stopped at the Malbork town near the castle.
 From the station it’s a 20 minute walk through un-crowded streets.
 The walk takes you through Tadeusza Kościuszki Street and the Kazimierza Jagiellończyka Square.
 From there on you’ll walk through a nice green area full of good restaurants to stop by.